HarmoGlace/teamy/tutorials/starting.md

 team.points.set(15) // Set the team points to 15
 ```

+Note that these methods returns a promise of the new points of the Team.

 Now you know how to use teamy !
 If you want an advanced configuration with Parent Teams and Sub Teams, look at [the advanced configuration tutorial](./tutorial-starting.html) (coming soon)